massimocaprinali/cloud-foundry-public/autoscaling.md

 ### Using the AutoScaler CLI

-If you already logged in to a Cloud Foundry environment on {{site.data.keyword.cloud}} and have applications running in your space as described in [deploying apps guide][deploy_app], follow steps below to create a scaling policy for your application, and query metrics and scaling history.
+If you already logged in to a Cloud Foundry environment on {{site.data.keyword.cloud}} and have apps running in your space as described in [deploying apps guide][deploy_app], follow steps below to create a scaling policy for your app, and query metrics and scaling history.

  *  (optional) Confirm the App-Autoscaler API endpoint is set correctly by default.